facelessuser/BracketHighlighter/docs/customize.md

 ### validate
 def validate(name, bracket, bracket_size, bfr)
 :
-    `validate` before comparing it to its corresponding openning or closing side.
-This is used to determine perfrom additional validation on a found bracket.
-For example, lets say you have a bracket that is case senstive.
-BH uses a case insenstive search.
-With validate, you can ensure the orginally found bracket matches the desired case.
+    `validate` before comparing it to its corresponding opening or closing side.
+This is used to determine perform additional validation on a found bracket.
+For example, lets say you have a bracket that is case sensitive.
+BH uses a case insensitive search.
+With validate, you can ensure the originally found bracket matches the desired case.

     **Parameters**: